willingtonortiz/svelte-simple-icons/README.md

 ## API

-Customization is as easy as passing props to the component.
-SIIcon supports all the props that a normal SVG element supports, plus a few extras:
+Customization is as easy as passing props to the component. `<SIIcon/>` supports all the props that a normal SVG element supports, plus a few extras:

 - `icon`: The Simple Icon to use (required).
 - `element`: A bindable Svelte reference to the SVG element.